TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab5.md

 It includes a summary on how many erroneous language definitions you reveal and how many points you earn by detecting them.

 ## Detailed Instructions

+### Preliminaries

+#### GitHub Repository

+We provide you with a template for this assignment in the `assignment5` branch.
+See the [Git documentation](/documentation/git.html#template) on how to check out this branch.

+#### Initial Editor Project

+The template provides you with a fresh MiniJava editor project, which covers the concrete and abstract syntax of MiniJava and desugarings.
+For grading purposes, you are required to use this project as a starting point for milestone 2.
+You should build the new project, following these steps:

+1. select the project folder
+2. select **Build Project** from the **Project** menu
+3. the console will report success or failure

+#### Initial Test Projects

+You also find two new test projects in your GitHub repository.
+You need to import these into your Eclipse workspace, following these steps:

+1. right-click into the Package Explorer
+2. select **Import...** from the context menu
+3. choose **General/Existing Projects into Workspace** from the list
+4. select the project to import
+5. press the **Finish** button

+You should use `MiniJava-tests-names` for this lab.

 ### Testing Reference Resolution